 Updating the information, working on the promotional elements of the business, etc. can all be done at a time to suit.
 These days, with drop shipping being more accessible, mums don’t even need to have storage space to hold stock.

 Mum’s working from home selling things on the Internet are selling while they sleep, but also they are selling whilst they are playing with their kids.

 Creating an informational product is a great way to make money online.
 Mums that are able to create an information product around one of their skills, interests or hobbies can do really well.
 The beauty of this type of business is the costs are very low.

 Also, there are many outsourcers too to make the best use of time.
 However, many mums choose to write their own information products to sell on their own websites too.

-Blogging is still a huge and blogpreneurs can make a living in their chosen niche from running a blog.
+Blogging is still a huge and blogpreneurs or bloggers can make a living in their chosen niche from running a blog.
 Some use popular subjects like travel, as this is a great way to see the world, whilst at the same time making some cash.
 As with selling a product based upon an interest or hobby, mums can begin a blog around the same topics.

 Once a blog becomes successful, blogpreneurs are able to monetise their blog site.
 The main benefit of blogging is the writing and promoting can be done at times to suite.
 When the kids are tucked up safely in their beds asleep, mums can sit down with a cold glass of white wine and begin their writing.